Thomas Merton Center (Pittsburgh)

 The Thomas Merton Center was a non-profit grassroots organization in Pittsburgh with a mission to build and support collaborative movements that empower marginalized populations to advance collective liberation from oppressive systems.

-The Center was co-founded by Molly Rush and Larry Kessler in 1972.
-The Thomas Merton Center is named after Thomas Merton, a Trappist monk of the Abbey of Gethsemani who wrote prolifically about issues related to peace and justice.
+The center was co-founded by Molly Rush and Larry Kessler in 1972.
+The Thomas Merton Center was named after Thomas Merton, a Trappist monk of the Abbey of Gethsemani who wrote prolifically about issues related to peace and justice.

-The Center ceased operations in 2024 due to budgetary constraints, although a consignment store associated with it remains open.
+The Center ceased operations in 2024 due to budgetary constraints, although a consignment store associated with it remained open.